Jonathan Becker

 Job Market Paper

-Poor and rich households differ greatly in the mix of products they consume, with the poor allocating a larger share of their expenditures to relatively inexpensive goods.
-Moreover, during recessions households shift spending towards more affordable goods.
-This paper studies an economy with nonhomothetic preferences and endogenously variable markups that can reproduce these patterns.
-I show that in recessions, lower-quality producers gain market power and increase markups because consumers shift spending towards more affordable goods.
-In contrast, higher-quality producers reduce their markups.
-Observed changes in the expenditure distribution during the Great Recession led to a 6.8 percentage point increase in the markups of low-quality goods and a 1.8 percentage point decline in the markups of high-quality products, thus considerably increasing real consumption inequality.
-Embedding this unequal markup adjustment mechanism into a Bewley-Aiyagari midek, I find that redistributive policy interventions amplify this unequal markup response.
-Redistribution to the poor allows lower-quality producers to gain even more market share and ito increase markups even further.
+Poor and rich households differ greatly in the mix of products they consume, with the poor allocating a larger share of their spending to relatively inexpensive goods.
+Moreover, during recessions, households shift spending toward more affordable goods.
+In this paper, I study an economy with nonhomothetic preferences and endogenously variable markups that is calibrated to match these patterns.
+I show that in recessions, producers of low-quality goods gain market power and increase markups because consumers shift spending toward more affordable goods.
+By contrast, producers of higher-quality goods reduce their markups.
+Observed changes in the expenditure distribution during the Great Recession led to a 6.8-percentage-point increase in the markups of low-quality goods and a 1.8-percentage-point decline in the markups of high-quality products, considerably increasing real consumption inequality.
+Embedding this mechanism into a Bewley-Aiyagari-Hugget model, I find redistributive policy interventions, aimed at alleviating inequality, amplify these unequal markup movements.
+Redistribution to the poor allows lower-quality producers to gain even more market share and to increase markups even further.

 Working Papers